natcap/invest.users-guide/source/coastal_protection.rst

 The theoretical limitations of the Nearshore Waves and Erosion model are more substantial.
 As mentioned earlier, wave evolution is modeled with a 1D model.
 This assumes that the bathymetry is longshore-uniform (i.e. the profile in front of the site is similar along the entirety of the stretch of shoreline).
 Because this is unlikely true, the model ignores any complex wave transformations that occur offshore of the site of interest.
 Also, although the wave model used compares well against observation with default calibration parameters (see :ref:`cp-NEW`) users are not currently offered the option to calibrate it.
 Thus, values of wave height and wave-induced water level along the modeled transect might differ from observations.

-Another limitation of the wave model is that it has been assumed that the vegetation characteristics that users provide in the Profile Characteristics Spreadsheet remain valid during the storm forcing that is being modeled.
+Another limitation of the wave model is that it has been assumed that the vegetation characteristics that you provide in the Nearshore Waves Excel Table remain valid during the storm forcing that is being modeled.
 The model also ignores any non-linear processes that occur when waves travel over submerged vegetation.
 For example, the model does not take into account wave reflection that occurs at the edge of the vegetation field, motion of vegetative elements caused by wave forces, or reductions in habitat density that might occur during a storm.
 Furthermore, default values of friction and drag coefficient are used to compute the forces exerted by the habitats on the water column.
 This implies that those forces are independent of the flow turbulence regime.
 Finally, simple empirical models are used to compute the wave profile over coral and oyster reefs.
 Although these models have been validated with observations, they ignore many processes that might change the wave profile that the model computes.
 Users should also be aware that, while under some small levels of storm surge oyster reefs provide some wave protection, the primary role of oyster reefs is to prevent wave erosion of saltmarshes during typical or day to day wave conditions and water levels.

 To model beach erosion, the model proposed by Kriebel and Dean (1993) is used.
 Although this empirical model has been widely used (USACE, 2002), it ignores key erosion processes that occur during a storm.
 For example, the dynamic response and feedback between waves and the bed profile during the storm is not taken into account.
 The model also does not evaluate when dune breaching and the amount of overwash that might occur during the simulated storm.

-To model scour of consolidated beds, the model proposed in Whitehouse et al. (2000) is used, and, in the Profile Characteristics Spreadsheet, default sediment characteristics are provided but are not appropriate for all sites.
+To model scour of consolidated beds, the model proposed in Whitehouse et al. (2000) is used, and, in the Nearshore Waves Excel Table, default sediment characteristics are provided but are not appropriate for all sites.
 Further, the assumption that the whole bed has the same characteristics, both horizontally and vertically, is made.
 Finally, any dynamic response between increase levels of suspended sediments and wave-induced bottom velocity, as well as any sediment settlementation, are ignored.
 Site-specific input parameters might help improve the accuracy of model results relative to using the provided default parameters, but will not compensate for the phyisical simplifications made.

 The avoided damages model can be categorized as a `partial equilibrium analysis <http://en.wikipedia.org/wiki/Partial_equilibrium>`_.
 It investigates the erosion protection value of habitat with a process-based model by changing only the level of habitat, holding all else constant.
 However, it is important to realize that a dramatic change in habitat management may decrease the reliability of results.
 For example, you could make the case that property values would change in response to a large shift in habitat, invalidating our assumption that these values stay constant in the baseline and proposed scenario.